Home / Issuing / Handle Transactions

 AUTH AND CLEAR has the same impact on the funds in a Financial Account.

-Most Clearings are associated with an Authorization and you can view the association for a given Transaction Event to other, related Transaction Events.
+Most Clearings are associated with an Authorization, and you can view the association for a given Transaction Event to other related Transaction Events.
 There are instances where a Clearing is received without an Authorization, for instance when the issuer does not respond to the network.
-These are typically called a Forced Post and they are monitored by Highnote to ensure fraud is not occurring.
+These are typically called a Forced Posts, and Highnote monitors them to ensure fraud is not occurring.